stjude-rust-labs/sprocket.bio/subcommands/doc.md

 >
 > This document describes the beta release of the `doc` command,
 > which is currently exposed under the `dev` subcommand (i.e. `sprocket dev
 > doc`).
-This functionality change in future releases.
+This functionality may change in future releases.

 Via the `sprocket dev doc` command, Sprocket is capable of rendering rich HTML documentation for a WDL workspace.
 To make the most of this tool, there are